 - It loads the application configuration from config files or using the

 To fill these (small) blanks, your application needs to extend the Kernel class

 This class uses the name of the environment - which is passed to the Kernel's

 method and is available via

 to decide which bundles to enable.
 The logic for that is in

-You are, of course, free to create your own, alternative or additional
+You are free to create your own, alternative or additional

 All you need is to adapt your (or add a new) front controller to make use of the